philsch/usercentrics-widgets/README.md

 * This is a community project and no official product from Usercentrics

+## 🐞 Report bugs

-* I have just started with this project, see list of compatible technologies and feel free to contribute!
+I have just started with this project, please create a Github issue if you have any problem, thanks!

 ## 🚀 Quickstart